SEI-TAS/ace-as/README.md

 ## Usage
 The main entry class is edu.cmu.sei.ttg.aaiot.as.gui.FXApplication.
 This starts the GUI.
 A simple way to start it from gradle is with `./gradlew run`

 Credentials and tokens are stored in the PostgresQL database.
-Clear the DB or the appropriate tables to remove them.
+Delete the DB manually or clear the appropriate tables to remove them.

 For more information, see https://github.com/SEI-TAS/ace-client/wiki